What makes an effective home page?

-Welcome messages that do not clearly state what a company does turn potential clients away.
-Take a look at this home page text.
-Statement such as this one applies to virtually any IT consulting business.
-When your home page fails to clearly communicate what you do, your web presence turns away many potential buyers, business partners or investors.
+Welcome messages that do not explicitly state what a company does turn potential clients away.
+Take a look at this homepage text.
+A statement such as this one applies to virtually any IT consulting business.
+When your homepage fails to communicate what you do clearly, your web presence turns away many potential buyers, business partners or investors.

 XYZ provides the expertise and talents of their specialists all over Canada, implementing solutions and contributing to the success of your business and your projects.
 At XYZ, our philosophy is based on three principles: experience, expertise and commitment.
 Our people are highly skilled, but what distinguishes us above all are our values of accessibility, being local and trust.

-An effective home clearly states what the company does and why should trust them with their business.
+Home should clearly state what your company does and why should people trust you with their business.

 Elements of an effective home page

 Company name and purpose

 This is your company name (usually presented as the logo) and clear message about what you do.
 The tagline is extremely useful because it conveys a short, clear statement that is easy to understand.

 Ideally, your main services or products should be displayed on the home page not buried under Services or Products page.
 This way visitors know what you do as soon as they land on Homepage.
 In many cases, a clear call-to-action can be placed directly on the home page.
 In case of Fresh Books (above) "Try It Free for 30 Days" button is an appropriate call-to-action.